-The Identify command returns a data buffer that describes the controller or namespace capabilities and status.
+The Identify command returns a data buffer that describes the controller, namespace capabilities and status, or a list of active namespace IDs.
 The data structure is 4096 bytes in size.
 The host specifies as a command parameter whether to return the controller or namespace specific data structure.
 For the namespace data structure, the definition of the structure is specific to the I/O Command Set selected for use.